 Redemptions and the payment of redemption proceeds may be suspended in certain circumstances.
-See ITEM 5.1 - Terms of Securities.
+See ITEM 5.1 - Terms of Securities - Suspension of Redemptions.

 Closings will generally occur on each Business Day of every month, with settlement expected to occur on or about 2 Business Days from the closing date, or such other dates as the Manager may determine.